 I guess it’s in our nature, our very DNA, to want to explore our world and beyond.
 To find out what’s just beyond that bend in the road up ahead or what we’ll be able to see from the top of that hill – or from another planet!
 That urge to know can lead us down an unfamiliar lane just to see what’s there, or at the other end of the scale take us on mighty voyages of discovery to encounter whole new continents.
 Our maps have evolved over the centuries from drawings of shadowy lands marked “here be dragons” to the marvels of pinpoint accuracy we have today.
 Today WE can explore other continents from our armchairs just by typing a location into Google Earth.

 A little voice at the back of my head suggests it’s not the same as actually going there, breathing the air, smelling the smells, feeling the ground beneath your feet.
 No, it’s not, but it’s what we do.
 We imagine.
 We explore the whole world, the whole universe, just by closing our eyes and imagining.
 Our brain is like a Tardis.
 For non-Doctor Who fans, the Tardis is the Doctor’s ship that can take him anywhere in time and space.
-The point about the Tardis is that it’s bigger on the inside.
+The point about the Tardis is that it’s bigger on the inside than the outside.
 Just like our brains.
 Just like our ability to imagine places we’ve never been, futures that haven’t happened yet.
 And then we can come right back down to earth and go and sit in the garden to enjoy a sunny day in the here and now.

 Neither are our explorations confined to filling in the unknown areas on the map.
 We also delve into the past, constantly trying to piece together the elusive history of mankind, not to mention of the very universe itself, right from the Big Bang until a projected point in the future when it will all presumably come to an end.
 We want to know.
 We need to know.
 And it’s not just the universe, there’s a whole world of self-discovery to be explored too.
 When things happen to us, when we go through big challenges in our lives, we often need to dig deep into ourselves in order to process these events and if necessary overcome them.
 And even without those challenges, most people have an insatiable curiosity to know more about where they came from, about the influences that have made them who they are.
 It’s all part of our human need to understand ourselves and where we fit in to the grand scheme of things.